-Ideal for remote working
+It’s ideal for remote working

 Relying on remote agents is highly beneficial for call centers in terms of productivity, operations, and cost-effectiveness.
-And as SIP technology enables communication over the internet via computer and mobile devices, it allows call centers to utilize home-based agents.
+And as SIP technology enables communication over the internet via computer and mobile devices, it allows call centers to hire home-based agents.